Skip to product information

 Brodowski.
 1 - 2 - [1]945

-Dear Marques
+Dear Marques,

-Perhaps one of the first names that comes to mind is the painter Candido Portinari (1903 - 1962), author of more than 500 works of art, including War and Peace, on display at the United Nations Headquarters in New York since 1956.
-Portinari was born on a coffee farm, in the city of Brodowski, in the interior of São Paulo, in 1903.
-The artistic vocation already emerged during childhood, still young, Portinari abandoned his studies, and at the age of 14 he joined a troupe of Italian painters and sculptors.
-Already at 16, he decided to bet all the chips on his talent, left São Paulo and moved to Rio de Janeiro, to study at the National School of Fine Arts.
+Perhaps one of the first names that comes to mind is that of the painter Cândido Portinari (1903 - 1962), author of more than 500 works of art, among which is “War and Peace”, exhibited at the United Nations Headquarters in New York since 1956.
+Portinari was born on a coffee farm in the city of Brodowski, in the interior of São Paulo, in 1903.
+His artistic vocation emerged during his childhood.
+While still young, Portinari dropped out of school and, at the age of 14, joined a troupe of Italian painters and sculptors.
+At the age of 16, he decided to put all his chips on his talent: he left São Paulo and moved to Rio de Janeiro to study at the National School of Fine Arts.

-A painter with strong ideals expressed in his work, which portrays miscegenation and daily life in Brazil, Portinari, the son of Italian immigrants, showed the world the peculiarities and strength of the Brazilian people, of which he was a great defender.
-His passion for painting cost him his life, the artist died of intoxication caused by the paints he used in his paintings.
-Portinari lived his love until the last consequences and taught that a great artist can come from the humblest origins and still reach the most distant corners of the world, through his dedication and talent.
+A painter with strong ideals expressed in his work, which portrays the miscegenation and daily life of Brazil, Portinari, the son of Italian immigrants, showed the world the peculiarities and strength of the Brazilian people, of whom he was a great defender.
+His passion for painting cost him his life; the artist died due to poisoning caused by the paints he used in his paintings.
+Portinari lived his love to the bitter end and taught that a great artist can come from the most humble origins and still reach the most distant corners of the world through his dedication and talent.
+Letters by Candido Portinari are extremely rare; this set is the first that we present in the Glórias collection.

 View full details